PSPDFKit/PDFXKit/README.md

 If you are using Swift:

-* Build & run your project, it should produce build erros for every use of a PDFKit notification constant, fix those by adding an `X` to the prefix, i.e.
+* Build & run your project, it should produce build errors for every use of a PDFKit notification constant, fix those by adding an `X` to the prefix, i.e.
-  `.PDFViewPageChanged` should be ranamed to `.PDFXViewPageChanged`.
+  `.PDFViewPageChanged` should be renamed to `.PDFXViewPageChanged`.

 Build & run your project, your app is now using PDFXKit with PSPDFKit under the hood.